An overview of the Safety Staking Pool

-Bootstrap a decentralized fund to be used in the case of insolvency or other issues with the protocol.
+Previously, DYDX was distributed to users who staked DYDX to the Safety Module.
+The Safety module was a decentralized fund which was to be used in the case of insolvency or other issues with the dYdX protocol.

 DYDX staked in the Safety Module retains its proposing and voting rights, as well as delegation abilities.

 Currently, DYDX staked in the Safety Module is not earning rewards.

 Stakers must request to withdraw funds at least

 3 days(Blackout Window) before the end of the epoch in order to be able to withdraw DYDX after the end of that epoch.
 If stakers do not request to withdraw, their staked DYDX is rolled over into the next epoch.